laktak/chkbit/README.md

       --ignore-name=".chkbitignore"
-                                filename that chkbit reads its ignore list from, needs to start with '.' (default: .chkbitignore) -w, --workers=5               number of workers to use (default: 5) --plain                   show plain status instead of being fancy -q, --quiet                   quiet, don't show progress/information
+                                filename that chkbit reads its ignore list from, needs to start with '.' (default: .chkbitignore) --index-db                use a index database instead of index files -w, --workers=5               number of workers to use (default: 5) --plain                   show plain status instead of being fancy -q, --quiet                   quiet, don't show progress/information